-Cognitive Behavioral Therapy, or CBT, is a form of talk therapy that can help patients explore the relationship between their thoughts and behaviors, and work toward restructuring those cognitive patterns and connections.
+Cognitive behavioral therapy, or CBT, is a form of talk therapy that can help patients explore the relationship between their thoughts and behaviors, and work toward restructuring those cognitive patterns and connections.

 Some people with ADHD struggle to focus on the present moment they’re in.
-Practicing mindfulness — through meditation or breathing exercises — can help us to slow down and pay attention to our thoughts and related behaviors.

 When we practice becoming aware of our impulses, we’re more likely to consider them—and their consequences—and make more mindful decisions on how to move forward.